-Why Study Japanese or Chinese?
+Why Study Chinese, Japanese or Korean?

-- Asian languages represent the most commonly spoken languages in the world.
+- Asian languages represent the most commonly spoken languages in the world:

 - US companies are in constant need of Americans with Asian language skills.